Zelandini/Recipe-App/README.md

 # Recipe Portal

+This is a collaborative projects for CS235 at the University of Auckland.

 A Flask web application for browsing, reviewing, and favouriting recipes.
 The project includes domain models, repository adapters (database and in-memory), and a UI for searching and viewing recipes sourced from a bundled CSV dataset.